panoptic-labs/docs/docs/developers/V1.1/tokens/interfaces/interface.IERC20Partial.md

 Sets `amount` as the allowance of `spender` over the caller's tokens.

-*While this function is specified to return a boolean value in the EIP, this interface does not expect one*
+*While this function is specified to return a boolean value in the EIP, this interface does not expect one.*

 ```solidity